 With mixed and non-local inverse forms, it is important to be aware of the phenomenon of vowel harmonisationLINGUISTICS: Vowel harmonisation (or vowel assimilation) is a “change undergone by a phoneme due to contact with a neighbouring phoneme”.
 (Dubois et al. 2012.
 Le dictionnaire de linguistique et des sciences du langage.
 Larousse, p.
 55.)
-Here, ku influences the short vowel la preceding it, which is then pronounced [u].
+In the example given in the text, ku influences the short vowel preceding it, which is pronounced [u].
 See more on this in Short Vowels: a and i pronounced u before Cu Cᵘ for the sequences -iku and –iku: nimińuatiku [nǝmǝnwa:tukw] s/he likes me, mińuatiku [mǝnwa:tuku] s/he (obv) likes me.

 Baraby, A.-M. & Junker, M.-O. (2014).
 Les radicaux de verbes.
 Dans Grammaire innue / Innu Grammar / Aimun-Mashinaikan.
 Repéré à [URL]